A Hospice Chaplain's Field Guide to Caregiving

 REDWOODS ARE GIANTS AND appear to be independent—doing it all on their own.
 Their true strength is dirtier and deeper.
 Their comparatively shallow root system extends outward to others, forming a network of redwoods that share resources.
 Since the Jurassic era, they have been weathering fire, drought, floods, and storms as an interconnected community.
 How is it possible they share widely, and yet are fed more...and better?

+IN THE MUD OF CAREGIVING OR LIFE, BELOW GROUND FOREST ecology is relevant.
 New studies show the interconnections of organisms living in the soil help trees acquire nutrients and water.
 The exchange of carbon and nitrogen goes back and forth between individual trees — even, in some cases, trees of different species.

 THEY MAY HAVE LESS TO SHOW FOR IT ABOVE GROUND, BUT THE root systems of pre-plow prairies were even more robust.
 Their roots were so interconnected that they could be seen as one plant across thousands of native grassland miles.
 These interconnected underground systems were not about appearance, but resilience and regeneration.

-THESE ARE FUNGAL PHONE NETWORKS OF UNDERGROUND communication—with their ancestors and their progeny.
+THESE ARE FUNGAL PHONE NETWORKS OF UNDERGROUND communication--with their ancestors and their progeny.
 They are wildly connected in mystery and miracle.
 So are we.

 GRATITUDE IS A SUPERPOWER FOR WHEREVER (AND WHEN-EVER) you are.